laravel-discord/Validator/docs/files/validator.class.php.txt

     }

     /**
-     * Determine if the data fails the validation rules.
+     * Determine if the data passes the validation rules.
      *
      * @return bool
      */